zhutoutoutousan/A-study-note-as-a-beginner/study/language/roadmap.md

 ## Russian
 - I love some russian songs back in the 1940s
-- I once loved Владимир Тостои
+- I once loved Тостои
 - I am interested the **incident** that happend in the 1990
 - I enjoy killing my time on lingodeer learning this language when commuting
 ## Spanish & Portuguese